 It is a project that expresses, in the dialogue between continuity and discontinuity of volumes and geometries, the rhythm of work that takes place inside and outside, in the square.

 The architecture, well thought out, has achieved the goal of making more fluid movements, protecting people from things and bad weather, but also to unite the different stages and areas: storage, wine making area and cellar.
 Each department declares protagonist and important part of a chain, starting from the new architectural and visual dimension that we find in the coup of general eye.
 He recalled, in its importance, from a backlit glass wall.
 Made with two thousand bottles, it solves a gray area and summarizes the business footprint of the winery Santa Margherita.
 Day attracts the attention of those heading in the offices and at night gives off a reassuring visual effect, in line with the company sign of light placed within easy reach.

 The renovation and refurbishment of old buildings with new types of facades, affecting the aesthetics and the energy and functional performance, today with a term of English origin is called "recladding".
 Westway Architects in Fossalta di Portogruaro has combined elegance, lightness and strength, succeeding in the task of dressing with strong contemporary interpretation, ancient spaces of established tradition.
 And especially to reach a much more ambitious goal.

-"The need of the client in this project was not intended to create only a shell visible from the street with a scenic function, how to reshape the workplace more accessible and functional manner"Says Maurizio Condoluci Westway Architects.
-"Our work, therefore, focused on the redefinition of the spaces inside, to redesign and rebuild the identity.
-The procedure thus defined was very much appreciated by those who benefits from them daily, so as to strengthen the identity relationship between workers, their workplace and the company ".
+"The client's need in this project was not aimed at creating only a shell visible from the street with a scenographic function, but at redesigning the workplace in a more usable and functional way"Says Maurizio Condoluci Westway Architects.
+“Our intervention, therefore, concerned the redefinition of spaces from the inside, to redesign and reconstruct their identity.
+The intervention thus defined was much appreciated by those who use them daily, so much so as to strengthen the identity relationship between the workers, their workplace and the company ".